 The single biggest mistake golfers make is slowing down through the sand.
 You must accelerate through impact.

-• Visualize It: Imagine a dollar bill lying in the sand with your golf ball sitting in a president's forehead.
+- Visualize It: Imagine a dollar bill lying in the sand with your golf ball sitting on the president's forehead.
 Your goal is to swing the club so it enters the sand at the back of the bill and exits at the front, taking a slice of sand out with the ball.
 You want to make contact with the sand about two inches behind the ball.

-• An Outside-to-In feeling: Taking a full backswing, feel like you're swinging along the line of your open feet/ shoulders to the green.
-The open club-face will ensure the ball comes out straight at the pin.
+- An Outside-to-In feeling: Take a full backswing and feel like you're swinging along the line of your open feet/shoulders to the green.
+The open clubface will ensure the ball comes out straight at the pin.

-• Let the club 'splash' the ball out, rather than digging into the sand.
-You should finish he swing completely 'waving at the target' as an indication your have fully accelerated the 'swing through.'
+- Let the club 'splash' the ball out, rather than digging into the sand.
+You should finish the swing completely 'waving at the target' as an indication you have fully accelerated through the swing.

 Part 2: Sinking the Par-Saver Putt